rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 Note: Since the dataset lacks specific shipping cost data, we will calculate an implied Cost Per Order (CPO) derived from sales, discounts, and profit.
 This metric will be expressed as the Average Implied Cost per Order for each state, providing an accurate estimate of fulfillment expenses.

-  - The cost to fulfill and ship an order is significantly higher in the problem states, despite those orders having a similar sales value to orders in profitable states.
-This higher cost erodes the margin, and when combined with discounts, turns a thin margin into a loss.
+  - Just as we thought, the root cause of profit loss is not revenue (sales, discounts) but **cost.** The implied cost to fulfill and ship an order is significantly higher in problem states.

+  - In profitable states, the order value outweighs the costs, which generates profit.
+However, in problem states, the costs outweigh the order value.

 **Recommendations:**